giovi321/log-triage/docs/RAG-Service.md

 3. Start RAG service: `logtriage-rag --config ./config.yaml`
 4. Restart WebUI/CLI applications

-The system will automatically detect and use the RAG service if available, with graceful fallback to local RAG if needed.
+The system will automatically detect and use the RAG service if available, with graceful fallback to no RAG if needed. **No blocking local fallback** - WebUI will start immediately even if RAG service is down.